jpbullalayao/wellspring-take-home/README.md

 ### 2. Analytics & Monitoring Tools (Sentry, Segment, etc) Configuration

 At the moment, there are no analytics and production monitoring tools setup for the project.
-There are multiple tools that can be used for this,
+There are multiple tools that can be used for this.

 For production monitoring, we could setup [Sentry](https://sentry.io/) on the project so that we can catch JavaScript errors in a production environment.
 For tracking user activity and how flows perform in the project, we could setup something like [Segment](https://segment.com/) for event and other data tracking.